Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 Here's a aworking example of all we discussed above : https://github.com/Elao/AcmeApp

-Note the handy [Makefile](https://github.com/Elao/AcmeApp/blob/master/Makefile) that hide all complexe build and release commands behind simple make tasks like:  `make run android` or `make release-ios`
+Note the handy [Makefile](https://github.com/Elao/AcmeApp/blob/master/Makefile) that hides all complex build and release commands behind simple make tasks like:  `make run android` or `make release-iOS`

 ## Store configuration